mpds-io/aiida-mpds-monitor/README.md

 # aiida-mpds-monitor

-A lightweight daemon and CLI tool to monitor AiiDA workflows (e.g., MPDSStructureWorkChain) and automatically send webhooks when child BaseCrystalWorkChain calculations start or finish.
+A lightweight daemon and CLI tool to monitor AiiDA workflows and automatically send webhooks when configured child workchains complete.
 Designed for integration with external job-tracking systems (e.g., MPDS backend).
+Fully configurable hierarchy of parent -> child -> grandchild workchain monitoring with flexible status checks.

 ## Installation
 Install from source (recommended):